TriLab-bioinf/WORKSHOP2024_1/workshop_outline.md

 ```
 man ls
 ```
-You can go UP or DOWN the manual page with the keyword arrows.
+You can scroll UP or DOWN the manual page with the keyword arrows.

 Now, try the following variations of the "ls" command to display the content of the /usr/ firectory: